"One of my greatest wishes is for Johnny Depp to play Kuwer Troddleblog in 'The Elf that Met His Equal

-L.R.R.P.s [or L.R.P.s pronounced Lurps] during the Vietnam War.
-SEAL CRT school would
+LRRPs [or LRPs pronounced Lurps] during the Vietnam War.
+SEAL CRT training would

-last 3 months, while BUD/S lasts for 6 months, and Special Forces Combat Diver school lasts 6 weeks.
+last 3 months, while BUD/S training lasts for 6 months, and Special Forces Combat Diver training lasts 6 weeks.

-[And although I have a deep respect for SEAL CRT school, I have an even deeper respect for
+4. And although I have a deep respect for SEAL CRT school, I also have a great deal of respect for

 Special Forces Combat Diver school, and I heard, by one Army NCO, that it was called SEAL school